National intranet: Myanmar

-Burma before 2011 used to have a separate intranet for domestic use called Myanmar Wide Web.
+Myanmar before 2011, while it was ruled by a military junta, used to have a separate intranet for domestic use called Myanmar Wide Web.

 Cuba

-Cuba has its own state controlled intranet called national web.
+Cuba has its own state-controlled intranet called national web.

 North Korea

 North Korea's Kwangmyong network, dating back to 2000, is the best-known of this type of network.
 Cuba and Myanmar also use a similar network system that is separated from the rest of the Internet.

-The network uses domain names under the .kp top level domain that are not accessible from the global Internet.
+The network uses domain names under the .kp top-level domain that are not accessible from the global Internet.
 As of 2016 the network uses IPv4 addresses reserved for private networks in the 10.0.0.0/8 range.

 Russia

-In 2020 Russia tested internal internet known as RuNet (Internet in Russian Federation territory).
+In 2020 Russia tested internal internet known as RuNet (Internet in the Russian Federation).

+China

+China does not maintain a national intranet.
+Instead, it relies on selective blocking of foreign internet content, a system termed the Great Firewall, combined with censorship of content posted from within its borders, such as by blocking lists of "sensitive" keywords.

 Iran

 The National Information Network of Iran works like the Great Firewall of China.
-In April 2011, a senior Iranian official, Ali Agha-Mohammadi announced government plans to launch its own "halal internet", which would conform to Islamic values and provide "appropriate" services.
+In April 2011, a senior Iranian official, Ali Agha-Mohammadi announced government plans to launch its own halal internet, which would conform to Islamic values and provide appropriate services.
 Creating such a network, similar to the North Korean example, would prevent unwanted information from outside Iran getting into the closed system.
 The Iranian walled garden would have its own localized email service and search engine.